HumaIlyas/Project-4/README.md

 ### Navigation link for logo
 * Logo of World News was not shown while opening the pages of profile, news categories, register, sign in, and sign out.<br>
 I adjusted this issue:
-   * By adding the "/" at the start of the link before static: src="/static/images/globe.jpg"
+   * By writing the link for the images file as: src="{% static 'images/globe.jpg' %}"

 ### Navigation link for news categories
 * The list of different categories of news was opened at the side on the page instead of below the news categories navigation link.<br>